mdavids/ntptools/README.md

 # ntptools

 Just small collection of home grown NTP Tools.
+And some NTS stuff as well!